zkochan/zkochan.github.io/_posts/2016-02-18-javascript-idioms.md

 comments: true
 ---

-JavaScript is a powerful and sometimes weird language and it has a lot of interesting idioms.
+JavaScript is a powerful and sometimes weird language and it has a lot of interesting idioms (about what is [programming idiom](https://en.wikipedia.org/wiki/Programming_idiom)).
 My intention in this article is just to show some of the most popular and widely used javascript idioms.
 I won't focus on whether it is good or bad to use some or any of them.